-Notes to be read in conjunction with this Code of Practice, Part 1:
+Notes to be read in conjunction with this Code of Practice:

-- This Code of Practice Part 1 is intended for use by surfacing contractors, play facility design professionals and play facility purchasers and owners.
-The Code of Practice Part 1 should not be used as a substitute for carrying out appropriate surveys and obtaining professional advice in individual circumstances.
-Although the Code of Practice Part 1 has been produced by reference to facilities constructed under normal climatic conditions in Australia, the Sports and Play Industry Association cannot accept any responsibility whatsoever for any loss, damage or injury whatsoever arising from reliance on the specifications within the Code of Practice Part 1. - The Code of Practice Part 1 provides minimum guideline specifications which members of the Sports and Play Industry Association are committed to meet.
-As guideline specifications, however, they do not supersede a reasonable interpretation of the specification and terms of contract applying in each contract [or the relevant requirements of the Australian Building Codes or Building Act].
+- This Code of Practice is intended for use by surfacing contractors, play facility design professionals and play facility purchasers and owners.
+The Code of Practice should not be used as a substitute for carrying out appropriate surveys and obtaining professional advice in individual circumstances.
+Although the Code of Practice has been produced by reference to facilities constructed under normal climatic conditions in Australia, the Sports and Play Industry Association cannot accept any responsibility whatsoever for any loss, damage or injury whatsoever arising from reliance on the specifications within the Code of Practice. - The Code of Practice provides minimum guideline specifications which members of the Sports and Play Industry Association are committed to meet.
+As guideline specifications, however, they do not supersede a reasonable interpretation of the specification and terms of contract applying in each contract [or the relevant requirements of the Australian Building Codes or Building Act.
 For individual projects, variations in climate, soil conditions, topography, equipment design and other site-specific conditions may necessitate standards of specification greater than those recommended in this Code of Practice. - Parties not experienced in play facility construction are strongly advised to consult qualified contractors and/or consultants.
-The Sports and Play Industry Association can provide details of experienced contractors and consultants. - In accordance with common practice within the construction industry (used, for example, in AS2758:Concrete Aggregates) the depth of any individual construction layer is specified within the Code of Practice as the nominal compacted depth.
-The nominal depth can be regarded as the design depth of a layer of construction within a surfacing system. - The information contained within the Code of Practice Part 1, whilst accurate at the time of publication, may be subject to change at a future date.
-Due to changing technology and new developments in construction methods, as well as the changing requirements of the Standards and Building Codes, revisions to the recommendations are likely, and only the most recent edition of the Code of Practice should therefore be used. - A permanent joint committee will keep under review the use of the Code of Practice Part 1 and will consider any suggestions for amendment, which should be addressed to the President, Sports and Play Industry Association.
-Revision to the Code of Practice Part 1 will be made when it is considered appropriate. - Due to the fact that many of the processes used in constructing Wet Pour surfacing systems are highly susceptible to weather conditions such as temperature, humidity, rainfall etc., it is advisable to check with the specialist contractor as to the most suitable time of year for the installation of their proprietary product.
+The Sports and Play Industry Association can provide details of experienced contractors and consultants. - In accordance with common practice within the construction industry (used, for example, in AS2758: Concrete Aggregates) the depth of any individual construction layer is specified within the Code of Practice as the nominal compacted depth.
+The nominal depth can be regarded as the design depth of a layer of construction within a surfacing system. - The information contained within the Code of Practice, whilst accurate at the time of publication, may be subject to change at a future date.
+Due to changing technology and new developments in construction methods, as well as the changing requirements of the Standards and Building Codes, revisions to the recommendations are likely, and only the most recent edition of the Code of Practice should therefore be used. - A permanent joint committee will keep under review the use of the Code of Practice and will consider any suggestions for amendment, which should be addressed to the President, Sports and Play Industry Association.
+Revision to the Code of Practice will be made when it is considered appropriate. - Due to many of the processes used in constructing surfacing systems being highly susceptible to weather conditions such as temperature, humidity, rainfall etc., it is advisable to check with the specialist contractor as to the most suitable time of year for the installation of their proprietary product.